jss367/jss367.github.io/_posts/2020-01-31-path-problems-mac.md

 ### ModuleNotFoundError

-#### Explanation of the error

 `ModuleNotFoundError` is a common error that occurs when Python cannot find a module you are trying to import.
 This error indicates that the module is not present in any of the directories listed in `sys.path`.

-#### Common causes related to Python path issues

 Some common causes of `ModuleNotFoundError` related to Python path issues include:

-* The module is not installed in any of the directories listed in `sys.path`
 * The module is installed in a directory that is not listed in `sys.path`
-* The module name is misspelled or does not match the actual module filename
 * The `$PYTHONPATH` environment variable is set incorrectly, causing Python to search in the wrong directories

-To resolve `ModuleNotFoundError`, you should ensure that the module is installed correctly and that the directory containing the module is included in `sys.path` or `$PYTHONPATH`.

 ## Identifying Python Executable (sys.executable)